Windsurf-Samples/windsurf-walkthrough/script/README.md

 # Windsurf Editor Modalities

-> **Note**: This collection of instructions are for demonstrative purposes, and are intended for the Windsurf Editor.
-If you are using the Windsurf Plugin, your access to Windsurf Tab and/or Windsurf Cascade may differ from the features in this directory.
+> **Note**: This set of sample instructions is intended for the Windsurf Editor.
+If you are using the Windsurf Plugins/Extensions, your Windsurf Tab and Cascade experience may vary.

-## Overview

-Windsurf provides three primary modalities for AI-assisted development, each optimized for different use cases and workflows.
+Windsurf provides three primary modalities for AI-assisted development:

 ## 1. Windsurf Cascade